a-luna/aaronluna.dev/content/post/error-handling-python-result-class/index.md

     src: images/cover.jpg
     params:
       credit: "Photo by David Clode on Unsplash"
-twitterCard:
-  card: "summary_large_image"
-  title: "Error Handling in Python: Result Class"
-  description: "In a previous post, I explained how concepts from functional programming can be incorporated with object-oriented code to improve the tedious and mandatory task of error handling and input validation through the use of the Result class.
-That post explained how to implement the Result class in C#.
-Since I have been writing mostly Python code lately, I created a new implementation and documented its use.
-Due to Python's duck-typing, this implementation is (IMO) more natural and makes reasoning about the code it supports much easier."
 ---

 In a [previous post](/2018/02/04/csharp-tpl-socket-methods/), I presented a C# ``Result`` class that represents the outcome of an operation.
 This class is intended to be used for error handling as an alternative to throwing and handling exceptions.
 I was introduced to this concept by <a href="https://enterprisecraftsmanship.com/2015/03/20/functional-c-handling-failures-input-errors/" target="_blank">a post</a> from the <a href="https://enterprisecraftsmanship.com/" target="_blank">Enterprise Craftsmanship blog</a>.
 I recommend reading the entire post, which is part of a series examining how principles from Functional Programming can be applied to C#.